 - Progress reports: all projects at month 9, for projects of 20 months or over an additional report at month 17. - Mapping of relevant initiatives within UCPM including an evaluation of potential synergies between ongoing initiatives or incorporation of existing results within first 6 months. - Dissemination plan that includes an end user and stakeholder analysis as a deliverable within the first half of the project implementation period (exact month to be specified in proposal by consortium).
-Reflections on the implementation of engagement plan should either be made in a separate deliverable or a section within each progress report. - Executive summaries in English of most important deliverables, if those deliverables are not prepared in English or if they are categorised as "sensitive".
-Executive summaries are expected to be "public" reports.
+Reflections on the implementation of engagement plan should either be made in a separate deliverable or a section within each progress report. - Deliverable on key performance indicators.
+It shall contain the data on realised indicator values.
+One of the indicators refers to the number of national civil protection authorities that have been informed about the project public deliverables before the end of the project.
+This deliverable shall be submitted in the last month of the project duration.
+A template is available in the UCP Knowledge Network platform. - Executive summaries in English of most important deliverables, if those deliverables are not prepared in English or if they are categorised as "sensitive".
+Executive summaries are expected to be "public" reports, so the executive summaries of sensitive deliverables will have to be presented as separate public deliverables (in case there are several sensitive deliverables in a work package, it will be sufficient to produce, as a public deliverable, one executive summary comprising all the sensitive deliverables).